svbox-whitehats/imagecompare/README.md

 5.Alina Benny

 #The practical applications
-1.to compare the signature in cheques with the signature stored during time of creation of account 2.authentication into online acounts with image comparison 3.home door security services
+1.To compare the signature in cheques with the signature stored during time of creation of account 2.Authentication of online accounts with image comparison 3.Home door security services

 #Dependencies
 1.Apache Server